Martha Ryan

 M ED, LPC

 Martha is a Licensed Professional Counselor and has been counseling since 1992.
-She received her master’s degree in Counselor Education from the University of North Texas and completed her undergraduate degree at Baylor University.
+She received her master’s degree in Counselor Education from The University of North Texas and completed her undergraduate degree at Baylor University.

-While pursuing her counseling degree, Martha interned at Minirth-Meier Clinic, where she provided counseling in the Adolescent and Adult Day Program.
+While pursuing her counseling degree, Martha interned at Minirth- Meier Clinic, where she provided counseling in the Adolescent and Adult Day Program.
 She continued counseling at Meier Clinics for 16 years.

-Martha joined Nikaō in 2008 and considers it a privilege to walk alongside individuals and couples as they navigate through trials and difficulties in life.
+Martha joined Nikao in 2008 and considers it a privilege to walk alongside individuals and couples as they navigate through trials and difficulties in life.
 She finds joy in helping others find hope in the midst of pain and believes that healing happens within the context of relationships and vulnerability.

 Martha desires to create a safe place where individuals can be authentic with their struggles and to work through any hurt or challenge they are experiencing.
+Martha provides counseling in-person as well as through telehealth.
+She offers individual, couple and family counseling and specializes in:

 • Trauma